MikePooh/QmlModelHelper/README.md

 Installation
 ------------
+With QMake

 1. clone or download this repository

 2. add `include  (<path/to/QmlModelHelper>/QmlModelHelper.pri)` in your `.pro`

+3. `import ModelHelper 0.1` to use this library in your QML files

+With Cmake

+1. clone or download this repository

+2. add `add_subdirectory(QmlModelHelper)` to your `CMakeLists.txt`

 3. `import ModelHelper 0.1` to use this library in your QML files

 Motivation